Nigelec BC

 Association Sportive Nigelec Basket Club, commonly known as Nigelec, is a basketball team based in Niamey, Niger.
 The team is owned by NIGELEC, a state-owned electric power generator company in the country.
 The team is nicknamed Électriciens (Electricians).

-Representing Niger, the team participated in the qualifying tournaments for the 2021 and 2022 seasons.
-Under head coach Amadou Karimou, Nigelec successfully advanced from the Group Phase to the Elite 16 after ending in second place in Group B.
+Representing Niger, the team participated in the Road to BAL in the 2021, 2022 and 2023 tournaments.
+Under head coach Amadou Karimou, they reached the second round Elite 16 twice, despite never qualifying for the main tournament.

 Arena

 Games of AS Nigelec, as for other basketball teams in Niger, are usually played at the Palais de 29 Juillet (Palace of 29 July).